Apple offers small concession in easing App Store rules for Netflix, others | Technology

 The concession was part of a settlement with Japan's anti-trust regulator, which said the change was enough for it to close a five-year investigation into Apple that focused on video and music apps but did not consider games.
 The U.S. tech giant, however, must still contend with a raft of other legal and regulatory challenges to rules it forces game makers to follow, including a closely watched antitrust lawsuit brought by "Fortnite" creator Epic Games.

-Apple Inc further loosened App Store rules on Wednesday, allowing some content companies like Netflix Inc to provide links to their websites so customers can sign up for paid accounts.
+Apple Inc will let some apps like Netflix Inc provide links to their websites for user payments, a small concession that would allow app developers to bypass the controversial 30% App Store fee the iPhone maker charges.
 The concession was part of a settlement with Japan's anti-trust regulator, which said the change was enough for it to close a five-year investigation into Apple that focused on video and music apps but did not consider games.

 The U.S. tech giant, however, must still contend with a raft of other legal and regulatory challenges to rules it forces game makers to follow, including a closely watched antitrust lawsuit brought by "Fortnite" creator Epic Games.
-The ban on providing separate links was lifted for so-called reader apps which provide content such as e-books, video, and music that don't offer a free tier of service, instead of requiring payment at sign-up.
+The ban on providing separate links on App Store apps was lifted for so-called reader apps which provide content such as e-books, video, and music that does not offer a free tier of service, instead requiring payment at sign-up.

+Currently, apps like Netflix and Spotify skirt Apple's commissions of around 15%-30% by forcing users to first sign up on their websites.
+"Some of the biggest services in this 'reader' category are streamers like Netflix and Spotify which already have and rely on their own payment services," PP Foresight analyst Paolo Pescatore said.

 Its rules for game makers have been among its most contentious, particularly the practice that Epic Games is contesting of not allowing developers to take other forms of payment inside apps.
 That case may determine whether Apple can retain control over what apps appear on its devices and whether it is allowed to charge commissions to developers.

-Responding to Apple's latest announcement on its App Store, Epic Games CEO Tim Sweeney accused Apple of trying to appease with insufficient piecemeal measures.
+Responding to Apple's latest announcement on its App Store, which forms the core of its $53.8 billion services segment, Epic Games CEO Tim Sweeney accused Apple of trying to appease with insufficient piecemeal measures.
 "Apple should open up iOS on the basis of hardware, stores, payments, and services each competing individually on their merits.
 Instead, they're running a literally day-by-day recalculation of divide-and-conquer in hopes of getting away with most of their tying practices," he said on Twitter.

 An official with Japan's Fair Trade Commission stressed that the scope of its investigation did not cover games.
 "There is a possibility of there being an investigation into games too," he told a media briefing.